 What is chicken katsu?

-Often referred to as Japanese fried chicken, chicken katsu is made up of pounded chicken breast deep-fried in a light and crispy panko breadcrumb batter.
+Often referred to as Japanese chicken schnitzel, chicken katsu is made up of pounded chicken breast deep-fried in a light and crispy panko breadcrumb batter.

 Topped with tonkatsu sauce, it’s often served with rice (katsu don) or with a side salad (often a Kani salad) as a side dish.